efirpo/taproom-7-2/README.md

 ## Known Bugs

-The function to reduce the number of pints in each keg bugs out on any keg except the first one you click, and I haven't figured out why yet.
+The function to reduce the number of pints in each keg bugs out on any keg except the first one you create, and I haven't figured out why yet.

 ## Setup